Erica Di Ruggiero BSc., MHSc., PhD, RD

 Current Research Projects

-Having joined DLSPH full-time in December 2016, I am launching a program of research that examines how evidence affects global policy agendas related to employment and health equity in the context of the Sustainable Development Goals.
+Having joined DLSPH full-time in December 2016, I am developing program of research that examines how evidence affects global policy agendas related to employment and health equity in the context of the Sustainable Development Goals.
 My work addresses questions about the roles of public/private partnerships and global institutions in the promotion of health, health equity and the prevention of non-communicable disease and related risk factors (e.g. nutrition).
-I also study population health interventions, using novel conceptual and methodological tools to conduct international comparative policy research on global public health inequalities
+I also study population health interventions, using novel conceptual and methodological tools to conduct international comparative policy research on global social and health inequities.